api3dao/promise-utils/README.md

     attemptTimeoutMs?: number; // The timeout for each attempt. totalTimeoutMs?: number; // The maximum timeout for all attempts and delays.
 No more retries are performed after this timeout. delay?: StaticDelayOptions | RandomDelayOptions; // Type of the delay before each attempt.
-There is no delay before the first request. afterFailedAttempt?: (goRes: GoResultError<E>) => void; // Callback invoked after each failed attempt is completed.
+There is no delay before the first request. onAttemptError?: (goRes: GoResultError<E>) => void; // Callback invoked after each failed attempt is completed.
 This callback does not fire for the last attempt or when a "totalTimeoutMs" is exceeded (these should be handled explicitly with the result of "go" call).
   }
   ```
 - ```ts